spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

 ### 7. Instructor Do: Intro Web APIs (10 mins)

-* Open the slide deck [4.1 SlideShow](https://docs.google.com/presentation/d/1TprKO9KQMBEhIC6f0UNvcQkY38lS0XOmZIt6zwzjWdE/edit#slide=id.g5bb6559bdb_0_10) and follow these prompts on their corresponding slides:
+* Open the slide deck [2.3 The DOM](https://docs.google.com/presentation/d/10VJ5KHiEK_G4P2-av7h2zNhDDlTRm20kztov2fAT-0s/edit?usp=sharing) and start on the Web APIs slide.
+Follow these prompts on their corresponding slides:

   * **Web APIs (Title)**: Today will be an introduction to the DOM.